 The long term objective of Dr. Ma’s research program is to increase our fundamental knowledge of the role of dietary fatty acids in human health and disease.
 Currently, his research is focused on breast cancer prevention and how omega-3 fatty acids modify mammary gland development, signaling, and tumour development through the lifecyle.
 In addition, he is the Director of the Guelph Family Health Study, one of the largest active family cohorts in Canada.
 This cohort examines determinants of health and tests interventions for the prevention of childhood obesity.

-In addition to his academic responsibilities, Dr. Ma is also very active in his society.
-He currently serves on several committees and holds the position of Past-President of the Canadian Nutrition Society.
+In addition to his academic responsibilities, Dr. Ma is also very active in his society serving on several committees and a former President of the Canadian Nutrition Society.
 He has also served on grant review panels (CIHR & Cancer Research Society), consulted for the food/fats & oils industry, and provided scientific leadership in the development of an unsaturated fat and cholesterol reduction health claim in Canada.

 Jul 2017 – Present, University of Guelph Research Leadership Chair